szellmann/visionaray/README.md

 The viewer application and the examples link with the Visionaray-common library that provides functionality such as windowing classes or mouse interaction.
 The Visionaray-common library is **not part of the public API** and interfaces may change between releases.

-- [src/common](/src/common): library private to the viewer and example applications
+- [src/common](/src/common): private library used by the viewer and example applications

 ### Third-party libraries